Cyclotomic double affine Hecke algebras (with an appendix by Hiraku Nakajima and Daisuke Yamakawa): Introduction

 The paper is organized as follows.
 In Section~\ref{sec2} we develop the theory of partially spherical cyclotomic rational Cherednik algebras as subalgebras in trigonometric (degenerate) DAHA, and give their presentation.
 In Section~\ref{sec3} we define cyclotomic DAHA as subalgebras of DAHA, and study their properties.
 We also give a presentation of cyclotomic DAHA, which allows us to find various bases in them and prove flatness results.
 In Section~\ref{sec5} we give a geometric description of cyclotomic DAHA and their degenerate versions in terms of equivariant K-theory and Borel-Moore homology, and apply it to proving flatness of these algebras.
 In Section~\ref{sec4} we relate the spherical subalgebra of cyclotomic DAHA at $q=1$ with certain multiplicative quiver and bow varieties; the latter are isomorphic to the $K$-theoretic Coulomb branch of framed quiver gauge theories of affine type $A$.
 We also study the properties of the spectrum of the spherical cyclotomic DAHA for $q=1$.
 In Section~\ref{sec6} we give applications of cyclotomic DAHA to proving flatness of $q$-deformation of various spaces of quasi-invariants.
 Finally, Appendix~\ref{apend}, written by H.~Nakajima and D.~Yamakawa, explains the relations between multiplicative bow varieties and (various versions of) multiplicative quiver varieties for a cyclic quiver.

 {\bf Acknowledgements.} The work of P.E.\ was partially supported by the NSF grant DMS-1502244.
-The work of M.F. has been partially funded by the Russian Academic Excellence Project `5-100'.
-We are grateful to J.~Stokman for useful discussions and reference~\cite{BF}; to O. Chalykh for his comments cited in Remarks \ref{cha1}, \ref{cha2}; to J. F. van Diejen and S. Ruijsenaars for Remark \ref{ruij}; to E. Rains for explaining the connection with \cite{GKV} and \cite{R1,R2} (Remark \ref{rai}); to B.~Webster for sharing~\cite{W} with us prior to its publication and explaining its results (see Remark \ref{KNW}); to J.~Kamnitzer for explaining the KLR-type construction of the convolution algebras of Section~\ref{triples} to us; and to H.~Nakajima for explaining to us the results of \cite{KN} (see Remark \ref{KNW}).
+The work of M.F. has been funded within the framework of the HSE University Basic Research Program and the Russian Academic Excellence Project `5-100'.
+We are grateful to J.~Stokman for useful discussions and reference~\cite{BF}; to O. Chalykh for his comments cited in Remarks \ref{cha1}, \ref{cha2}; to J. F. van Diejen and S. Ruijsenaars for Remark \ref{ruij}; to E. Rains for explaining the connection with \cite{GKV} and \cite{R1,R2} (Remark \ref{rai}) and pointing out that Lemma \ref{rank1lem} and Theorem \ref{charac}(i) need the assumption that $k\notin \Bbb Z+1/2$; to B.~Webster for sharing~\cite{W} with us prior to its publication and explaining its results (see Remark \ref{KNW}); to J.~Kamnitzer for explaining the KLR-type construction of the convolution algebras of Section~\ref{triples} to us; and to H.~Nakajima for explaining to us the results of \cite{KN} (see Remark \ref{KNW}).
 Also, Sections~\ref{bow} and~\ref{Coul} are due to H.~Nakajima's patient explanations.